qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

                   cd <FIRMWARE_ROOT>/qualcomm-linux-spf-2-0_ap_standard_oem_nomodem/TZ.XF.5.29.1/trustzone_images/build/ms/
                   python build_all.py -b TZ.XF.5.0 CHIPSET=talos --cfg=build_config_deploy_talos.xml

-         .. rubric:: BTFM and WLAN firmware
+         .. rubric:: BTFM firmware

-         The BTFM and WLAN firmwares are released as a binary and build compilation isn’t required
+         Qualcomm releases the BTFM firmware as a binary and you don't need to compile the build.

-         .. rubric:: Generate firmware prebuilds (boot-critical and split-firmware binaries)
+         .. rubric:: WLAN firmware

+         Qualcomm releases the WLAN firmware as a binary and you don't need to compile the build.

-         - Generate firmware prebuilts (boot-critical and split-firmware binaries):
+         .. rubric:: Generate firmware prebuilts (boot-critical and split-firmware binaries)

+         - Create an integrated firmware binary from the individual components that you compiled:

            .. container:: nohighlight